portellam/vfio-script/README.md

                             Guest machine.
                             GROUPS is a comma delimited list of text.

-  -d, --drivers=DRIVERS     Specify which devices' drivers to be overridden by
+  -d, --drivers=DRIVERS     Specify which devices' drivers to override with the
-                            the "vfio-pci" driver.
+                            "vfio-pci" driver.
                             DRIVERS is a comma delimited list of text.

   -h, --ids=HWIDS           Specify which devices' IDs to blacklist.
                             HWIDS is a comma delimited list of text.

   --pci-stub-ids=HWIDS      Specify which devices' IDs to blacklist and drivers
-                            to be overridden by the "pci-stub" driver.
+                            to override with the "pci-stub" driver.
                             HWIDS is a comma delimited list of text.

   --exclude--groups=GROUPS    Specify which IOMMU groups drivers may be reserved